If not delivered return to PO Box 7820 Canberra BC ACT 2610

 The operational.humanservices.gov.au website contains the department’s operational

-available) by the department under its Information Publication Scheme (IPS) as required
+available) by the department under its Information Publication Scheme (

 under the FOI Act.
 It also identifies those Operational Blueprints that are not publicly